HOME Family Pages Computer Help Story List Making Pictures All Pages

 Viruses and pornography on the internet are mentioned often, and there are well publicised ways of avoiding them.
 There are other unpleasantnesses, though, which we can’t deal with until we recognise them.

 Ever see a message box like this?
 It seems to be a genuine message from your browser.
 It isn't.
-It's an advertisement.
-Should you respond, you could well be offered a piece of “betrayware”, a program purporting to be a spy remover but which is in fact itself spyware.
-Increasingly, spyware distributors are offering “anti-spyware” utilities which will indeed eliminate some spyware—but will replace it with their own!
-Click the close button.
+It's advertising for “scareware”, a program purporting to be a spy remover but which may in fact itself be spyware.
+Installed, these things “find” lots of bad things and say they'll be removed if you pay for the program.
+The list of things found is fictitious.

 Here's another one.